-

 TIPS FOR EXPERIENCED RUNNERS

-For experienced runners who want to improve their running form and efficiency, use the drills 2 – 3 x per week.
-Pick at least two or three drills and work at them until you perfect the movements.
+For experienced runners, use the drills 2 – 3 x per week.
+Pick at least two or three drills and work at them until you perfect the movements at the start of every single run.
 Then move on to another drill.

 Some movements you may be able to nail on the first try while others take weeks in order to perfect.
 Concentrate on your weak areas first.